huggingface/blog/snowball-fight.md

 We're excited to share our **first custom Deep Reinforcement Learning environment**: Snowball Fight 1vs1 🎉.
 ![gif](assets/38_introducing_snowball_fight/snowballfight.gif)

 Snowball Fight is a game made with Unity ML-Agents, where you shoot snowballs against a Deep Reinforcement Learning agent.
+The game is [**hosted on Hugging Face Spaces**](https://hf.co/spaces/launch).

 The game is **hosted on Hugging Face Spaces**.